 Some of his material was requested for publication in Britain and the States by, among others, the TransAtlantic Review and the Noble Savage, edited by Saul Bellow.

 Mr. Desani's work, it is obvious, can be divided as purely creative and as a contribution to international understanding.
 No less an authority than Dr. S. Radhakrishnan, then Ambassador of India to the U.S.S.R., and Spalding Professor of Eastern Religions in the University of Oxford, and later President of India and among the distinguished Westerners, Prof. Edmond Blunden, Oxford, Lord Butler, the Minister of Education in Britain, Prof. Vincent Harlow, Oxford, Sir Harry Lindsay, Lord Sorensen, Prof. E.L.
 Stahl, Oxford, Mr. R.J.
 Cruikshank have spoken warmly of that aspect of Mr. Desani's work.
 The Marquess of Zetland, then President of the Royal Asiatic Society, and formerly Secretary of State for India and Burma, as far back as 1951, referred to him as, "... a bridge between East and West."

-2014: A brief biographical entry on G.V.
+A brief biographical entry on G.V.
 Desani appears in The Open University: Making Britain (open.ac.uk).
 It states that Desani lived in Britain from 1926-28 and 1939-52.
-His parents were described as wood merchants.
 His initial journey to England was described as a (successful) effort to escape from an arranged marriage.
+His addresses in England are listed as 40 Kew Bridge Court, London, W4 3AE; Hillcrest OX1 5EZ, UK; and 6 Devonshire Terrace, London, W2 3HG.
 Archival information was ascribed to the BBC Written Archives Centre, Caversham Park, Reading, England.